Equis Bespoke Rallies FAQ

 Our historical background map

 Many ask for it.
 This historical map was drawn 1706 in The Netherlands.
 The original is in Equis One.

-Each team gets one as a souvenir.
+Each team gets one.
 Pelican case, waterproof and dustproof.
 With glasses from Riedel, bottles, flashlights, custom-made driver’s gloves made of deerskin, wifi hotspot and walkie-talkie.

 Perfect preparation for picnic and communication center.

 The gloves stay with you at the end of the rally.

 Touring rallies driving vacations sounds fantastic.
 How do I book?

 Once you have decided on a rally, simply contact us to make sure there are still places available.

 Bookings are held for 7 days without a deposit.

 Then download the booking form, fill it out and send it back to us.